 Start an emulator of a different type.
 For example, to start the lock-counter emulator, use -emu\type lcnt.
-(The emulator must already be built.
+You can get the current type at run-time using erlang:system\info(build\type).
+(The emulator of this type must already be built.
 Use the configure option --enable-lock-counter to build the lock-counter emulator.)